Tropical Weierstrass points and Weierstrass weights: Further examples and discussions

 \subsection{Cube graph}

-The cube graph is the edge graph of a cube, shown in Figure~\ref{fig:cube}.
-It has $8$ vertices and $12$ edges, and has genus $g = 5$.
-Consider the canonical divisor $K$ on $G$, which is of rank $r = g - 1 = 4$.
-None of the vertices are Weierstrass points of $K$.
-The Weierstrass locus $\Wloc(K)$ consists of a closed segment in the middle of each edge, of coordinates $[2/5, \, 3/5]$.
+The cube graph is shown in Figure~\ref{fig:cube}, with all edges of length one.
+It has genus $5$ and the canonical divisor $K$ has rank $4$.
+The Weierstrass locus $\Wloc(K)$ consists of the closed segment $[2/5, \, 3/5]$ on each edge, and excludes the vertices.
+Each component $C$ of $\Wloc(K)$ has out-valence $2$, with minimum slopes in $\Rat(K)$ in each outgoing direction equal to $-3$.
+Theorem~\ref{thm:canonical_weight} gives $\weight(C) = 2$.
+There are $12$ components, so the total weight is $24$.

-Let $C$ denote a component of the Weierstrass locus $\Wloc(K)$.
-Then $C$ has out-valence $2$, and in the outgoing directions we have minimum slopes